 How To Maximize Your Savings at CVS Pharmacy

 The Extra Bucks are not rebates but actual coupons which print out at the bottom of your receipt when qualifying items are purchased.
-The ECBs can then be used to purchase almost all merchandise sold at CVS with some exceptions including alcohol, tobacco, lottery, gift cards, money orders, postage stamps, pre-paid cards, prescriptions, and special order Home Health Care items, including footwear.
+The ECBs can then be used to purchase almost all merchandise sold at CVS with some exceptions including alcohol, lottery, gift cards, money orders, postage stamps, pre-paid cards, prescriptions, and special order Home Health Care items, including footwear.
 The Extra Bucks can be redeemed on purchases in-store or online at CVS.com.

 Be sure to check the weekly CVS Sales and Coupon Matchup page before your next trip to CVS.